 Miniature Donkeys require a small amount of grain, good quality hay, a mineral salt block, and fresh, clean water.

 Access to pasture for grazing and exercise is preferable and should be a consideration.
-They should always have shelter from rain, snow, wind, hot sun, and flies!
+Miniature Donkeys should always have shelter from rain, snow, wind, hot sun, and flies!
 It should be dry and draft-free.
 Fencing need only be four feet high, woven wire is considered a safe and popular choice.
-Donkeys can withstand cold temperatures as long as they have shelter and are fed properly.
+Miniature Donkeys can withstand cold temperatures as long as they have shelter and are fed properly.